 David Carter, PhD Student, firstname.lastname@example.org

-Dr. Chris Weible and PhD students Saba Siddiki and John Calanni, are currently working with Dr. Xavier Basurto from Duke University, to develop an additional syntactic component to the Institutional Grammar, the oBject, or B-Code.
+Drs.
+Chris Weible and Saba Siddiki and PhD student John Calanni are currently working with Dr. Xavier Basurto from Duke University to develop an additional syntactic component to the Institutional Grammar, the oBject, or B-Code.
 To find out more about this project, please go the Institutional Grammar page.

 Recent IAD Publications and Conference Papers and Presentations by SPA Faculty and Students